spaceexpanse/metaverse/Sound/XRSound/XRSound/assets/XRSound/ReadMe.txt

 SUMMARY
 -------

 XRSound automatically adds default sounds to any SpaceXpanse vessel that defines thrusters.
 It includes over 450 default sounds and voice callouts, including all those used by the XR fleet (DeltaGlider-XR1, XR2 Ravenstar, and XR5 Vanguard).
-Each sound is fully configurable and may be replaced or disabled by editing $ORBITER_ROOT\XRSound\XRSound.cfg and/or a vessel class's XRSound-<vessel class>.cfg file.
+Each sound is fully configurable and may be replaced or disabled by editing $SPACEXPANSE_ROOT\XRSound\XRSound.cfg and/or a vessel class's XRSound-<vessel class>.cfg file.

-For information about the XRSound C++ API, refer to $ORBITER_ROOT\SpaceXpansesdk\XRSound.h and $ORBITER_ROOT\Doc\XRSound User Manual.pdf.
+For information about the XRSound C++ API, refer to $SPACEXPANSE_ROOT\SpaceXpansesdk\XRSound.h and $SPACEXPANSE_ROOT\Doc\XRSound User Manual.pdf.

 Note for developers: the included XRSound.lib is for release builds and XRSoundD.lib is for debug builds.
 You need likey need Visual Studio 2015 or newer in order to properly link with XRSound.lib or XRSoundD.lib: older Visual Studio versions have not been tested.

 XRSound includes a new ambient music track named `Solar Serenity` that plays in external views in space by default; it was created by and licensed from Grzegorz Lorens ("Loru" on SpaceXpanse-Forum).
 If you are interested in a lossless version of Solar Serenity, take a look here: https://loru.bandcamp.com/track/solar-serenity

-Please refer to the included $ORBITER_ROOT\Doc\XRSound User Manual.pdf for more information and details about how to install, configure, and use XRSound.
+Please refer to the included $SPACEXPANSE_ROOT\Doc\XRSound User Manual.pdf for more information and details about how to install, configure, and use XRSound.

 ------------------
 QUICK INSTALLATION